frees-io/freestyle/docs/src/main/tut/docs/cats/README.md

 }
 ```

-A handler translating the `Calc` algebra to `Future`, which introduces a little bit of artificial latency.
+A handler translating the `Calc` algebra to `Future`, which introduces a little bit of artificial latency:

 ```tut:book
 import scala.concurrent.Future